jfet97/omniclone/README.md

 Promise, WeakMap and WeakSet objects will be returned if passed to `omniclone` as sources.\
 Promise, WeakMap and WeakSet objects props will be shallow copied.

+Map objects will be deeply cloned following same rules of normal objects.

 ## what about the 6th strength?